 As he concluded his note to all, “I leave this life with no regrets.
 It was a wonderful life — full and complete with the great loves and great endeavors that make it worth living.
 I am sad to leave, but I leave with the knowledge that I lived the life that I intended.”

 And he heads towards the light the same way he lived; with curiosity, conviction, and strength.
 Thank God I lived in the same time as this man.
-He will be missed.We value your comments!
-Please weigh in on our comment section below.
+He will be missed.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com